 INITIAL CTA/KPI IDEAS

-Finding a universal way for users to get involved in clubs…
+I discovered that there was no universal way for users to get involved in clubs…

 THE CTA/KPI DEBATE